Ontario's Computer: The Burroughs ICON

 Because the ICON was a government initiative, by the time it got to market in 1984, there were already IBM-compatible systems on the market with more RAM, the more powerful 80286 CPU, and local storage for the same cost.
 Moreover, those systems could run DOS and had a massive library of software applications as a result.
 The ICON had very few available software applications.

-All of this meant that the ICON was widely seen as a waste of public money.
+All of this meant that the ICON was widely seen as a waste of public money even before it launched, as illustrated in this October 15, 1983 article from the Montreal Gazette.
 In addition to the cost of the ARCNET network, LEXICON file server, and software programs, the cost of each ICON at the time was $2500.
 However, school boards only had to pay $495, and the government covered the remainder with a grant.
 After heavy criticism for a decade, the government ceased all support for the ICON in 1994 and ordered all ICON hardware to be sent to landfill and software to be destroyed.
 Luckily, a few ICONs and software survived the purge, and I was fortunate to get one from an old teacher via a friend ;-)

 The hardware